Gender Equality Results Case Study: Nepal – Gender Equality and Empowerment of Women Project

 An ADB project sought to empower rural women and members of other disadvantaged groups through an integrated process of economic, social, legal, and political empowerment, contributing to efforts to eradicate gender-based inequality.

 Women in Nepal have long experienced poverty, social exclusion, and marginalization because of their gender, especially among ethnic minorities and low-caste groups.
-Between 2002 and 2013, the Asian Development Bank and the Government of Nepal developed and implemented the Gender Equality and Empowerment of Women Project to reduce poverty by empowering rural women and members of other disadvantaged groups through an integrated process of economic, social, legal, and political empowerment.
+Between 2002 and 2013, ADB and the Government of Nepal developed and implemented the Gender Equality and Empowerment of Women Project to reduce poverty by empowering rural women and members of other disadvantaged groups through an integrated process of economic, social, legal, and political empowerment.